 Your sports tournament will be bringing in teams from all over (and even outside) California.
 Getting all the teams to LA will require some logistical planning.
 Arranging transportation is the first step toward making the tournament happen.

-As the home team’s coach or manager, or the tournament organizer, you’re going to have to get familiar with the bus rentals available to you and your incoming teams.
+As the home team’s coach or manager, or the tournament organizer, you’re going to have to get familiar with the bus rentals and shuttle services available to you and your incoming teams.
 Step one for out-of-towners is finalizing their travel list — how many players and coaches are coming on the trip, and does your group include team managers, trainers, parents, or siblings?
 Next, take an inventory of your team’s locker room.
 Which equipment must you bring and how much storage space will it require?
 Now that those two pieces are in place, ask yourself this: How many and which types of buses are best suited for your team?

 When choosing your bus type, budget will obviously be a determining factor.
 But try to envision your group on the road — do you picture comfortable seats, air conditioning, an on-board bathroom?
 If your travel distance is longer than just a few hours, the answer is probably yes.
 The bus that best brings you all those amenities is the coach bus.
 The mini coach brings that same comfort, and might be perfect for a smaller team that wouldn’t fill up an entire regular bus.
 On the other hand, for shorter trips especially, you could aim to cut some costs with a more basic option like the school bus, which can hold up to 47 people.
-Finally, the mini bus is just like the school bus, but for smaller groups.
+Finally, the minibus is just like the school bus, but for much smaller groups.

 With that decision in the rearview mirror, it’s time to consider your payment strategy.
 Just like your team’s best player, Bus.com’s Book Now / Pay Later option is a game-changer.
 With the ability to book transportation well in advance and wait until 21 days prior to departure date to finalize payment, team managers save a good deal of stress.